Dr. Anna Cooper

 BA Philosophy, Columbia University

-Anna Cooper’s research interests include classical and contemporary Hollywood, transnational and postcolonial cinemas, representations of gender, film spatialities, feminist film and media studies, and film-philosophy.
+Anna Cooper’s research interests include classical and contemporary Hollywood, transnational and postcolonial cinemas, representations of gender, space/place/mobilities in film, and feminist film and media studies.

 Her forthcoming monograph, titled An American Abroad: European Travel, American Imperialism, and Postwar Hollywood Cinema, looks at 1950s Hollywood films about European travel.
 It interrogates these films for the rich ways in which they work to validate America’s neo-colonialist presence in postwar Europe.

-Dr. Cooper is also co-editing an anthology, Projecting the World: Representing the “Foreign” in Classical Hollywood, which collects current research on representations of foreign and international space in classical Hollywood cinema.
+Dr. Cooper co-edited an anthology, Projecting the World: Representing the “Foreign” in Classical Hollywood, which collects current research on representations of foreign and international space in classical Hollywood cinema (Wayne State UP, 2017).

-Her latest project uses quantitative methods to assess the presence (or absence) of the voices of women and minorities in contemporary processes of film canonization and listmaking.
+Another current project uses quantitative methods to assess the presence (or absence) of the voices of women and minorities in contemporary processes of film canons and lists.